thomashockaday/docker-lemp/README.md

 ## How to Use
  - Download the repository
  - Create a `.env` file by copying `.env.example` and set the database credentials
- - `docker-compose up -d`
+ - `$ docker-compose up -d`
- - Open `http://localhost` in your browser (may have to wait a few seconds for the mysql container to ready up)
+ - Open [http://localhost](http://localhost) in your browser (you may have to wait a few seconds for the mysql container to ready up)
  - Edit the contents of the `src/www/` folder with your website